-My family gathers here at the Homestead every year to celebrate something we’ve named ‘RanchFest’.
-It’s held on the anniversary of the date RancherMan & I purchased our little piece of NE Texas paradise.
-But in our family we all consider it our own little family reunion.
+My family gathers here at the Homestead every May to celebrate something we’ve named ‘RanchFest’.
+We all consider it our family reunion.

-Everyone in my family knows how crunchy I am and they’re not surprised at all about any steps I take to reduce waste.
+Everyone in my family knows how crunchy I am.
+They’re not surprised at all about any steps I take to reduce daily waste.

-But even though my family members realize I have a strong eco-bend, sometimes they’re still kinda surprised that I’d rather put out (and wash) regular plates for a larger gathering than to use something disposable that they might be considered more convenient.
+But even though my family recognizes my strong eco-bend, sometimes they’re still kinda surprised that I’d rather put out (and wash) regular plates for a larger gathering than to use something disposable.

-More convenient??
-Truly here’s how much effort I’m faced with to use our existing household plates:
+Truly here’s how much effort I’m faced with by using our existing household plates:

 Scrape plates, load into dishwasher, push button.

 Some people are uncomfortable using their household plates and utensils in this manner.
-Maybe their dishes are more fragile, they’re sentimental or maybe a little expensive.
+Maybe their dishes are more fragile, sentimental or expensive.
 There’s an easy fix for that too.

-I’ve read that many people like to go to thrift stores and buy lightweight plates and flatware specifically for use at their parties.
+You can go to thrift stores and buy lightweight plates and flatware specifically for use at your parties.

-It’s still a good, green, more eco-friendly option than purchasing disposable dining items just to throw them away and buy them again & again.
+It’s still a more eco-friendly option than purchasing disposable dining items just to throw them away and buy all over again next time.

-Plus if you’re Buying Those Things Used at a charitable thrift store you’ve made double use out of your money since your purchase also helps fund a charitable cause you believe in.
+Plus if you’re Buying Things Used at a charitable thrift store, pat yourself on the back.
+You’ve made double use out of your money since your purchase also helps fund a charitable cause you believe in.

 For me, I just use my plain ole everyday plates.
 They’re *Corelle Plates and they’re dang near indestructible.

-Occasionally though I’ll have need for more plates than I own, additional plates for desserts for instance.
+Occasionally for a larger party I’ll have need for more plates than I own, additional plates for desserts for instance.
 In this case my baby sis always brings heavy *Non-Coated Paper Plates.

-When I’m cleaning kitchen I’ll make sure my metal flatware is put in the sink and then toss any used paper plates along with any uneaten food into a properly labeled ‘compostable materials’ bucket that I’ve sat out for this gathering.
+When I’m cleaning kitchen I’ll make sure all my metal flatware is put in a tub of soapy water in the sink.
+Then I’ll toss any used compostable paper plates along with any uneaten food into a properly labeled ‘compostable materials’ bucket that I’ve sat out for this gathering.

 If there will be many littles in attendance where I’m not quite guaranteed to get my good flatware back, I’ve been known to use these *compostable bamboo utensils instead.

-During our family reunion party, RancherMan set up 4 empty large cattle supplement tubs with a large paper label on each one:
+During our family reunion party, RancherMan sets up 4 empty 5-gallon buckets (or larger cattle supplement tubs when necessary) with a large paper label on each one:

-We’ll make sure each recyclable material gets to a recycling facility when we’re in a nearby town.
+We’ll make sure recyclable plastics, glass and metal each gets to a recycling facility when we’re in a nearby town.

 And finally what little trash is present will be disposed of properly.
 That trash bucket is usually the emptiest one of all since almost all materials have already been separated out.

 We pile clean but spent hay from around a dormant hay ring thickly on the floor of our flatbed trailer floor.
-It provides cushion for the ride and after the hayride we park the trailer near the bonfire area.
-So it’s a nice soft area for many to lounge in the soft hay as they enjoy the bonfire.
+It provides cushion for the ride.

 After our party we simply sweep the hay out right onto the ground.
 It’s an all-natural material that will degrade over time, enriching the earth below.
 Plus it’s zero waste and free.

 For the bonfire we’ve piled high all the tree trimmings accumulated over the past year.
-Before our party we use the tractor to compress the pile and then we mow the grass around it very short.
+Then days before our party we use the tractor to compress the pile and mow the grass around it very short.

 Even if you’re not having a party in a country setting where you’ll be able to offer hayrides and bonfires, hopefully you’ve gathered some helpful low-waste party tips for your own parties.